justinjiajia/personalwiki/spark.md

 Refer to [Spark Programming Guide](http://spark.apache.org/docs/latest/rdd-programming-guide.html) for details of these transformations.

-Use the `saveAsTextFile` action to kick off a job to execute on a cluster:
+Then use the `saveAsTextFile` action to kick off a job to execute on a cluster:

 ```scala
 scala> counts.saveAsTextFile("hdfs://master:9000/output")
 ```

 We will see a console progress bar.
 For example, [Stage 2: shows the stage you are in now, and (14174 + 5) / 62500] is (numCompletedTasks + numActiveTasks) / totalNumOfTasksInThisStage].
 The progress bar shows $numCompletedTasks / totalNumOfTasksInThisStage$.